minerva-medical/minerva-medical.github.io/index.md

 ```

 ## Development History
+### Milestone 1
-Milestone 1: If you would like to view the progress made for Milestone 1, you can view it [here](https://github.com/minerva-medical/minerva/projects/1).
+If you would like to view the progress made for Milestone 1, you can view it [here](https://github.com/minerva-medical/minerva/projects/1). <br>
 For Milestone 1, our team created mockup pages for the dispense page, inventory status page, dispense history page,  and the individual medication page.
 We were able make changes to the login and sign out pages, as well as implement color patterns into out application.
 Our goal for the next milestone is to incorporate the data provided to us by the client into our application, providing an experience that is closer to the final product.

+### Milestone 2
-Milestone 2: If you would like to view the progress made for Milestone 2, you can view it [here](https://https://github.com/minerva-medical/minerva-matrp/projects/1).
+If you would like to view the progress made for Milestone 2, you can view it [here](https://github.com/minerva-medical/minerva-matrp/projects/1). <br>
 For Milestone 2, our team started implementing more functionality in our website.
 We created tabs for both the add and dispense form for the different type of items that can be added or dispensed from the inventory.
 We also created a default collection for the inventory, and mapped out that collection into the status and dispense-history pages.
 We added modals to both the status and dispense-history pages so that users will be able to view more information about the item being displayed.
 Our goal for the next milestone is to implement more functionality and incorporate the data provided to us by the client.

-Milestone 3: Start after completion of Milestone 2.
+### Milestone 3
+If you would like to view the progress made for Milestone 3, you can view it [here](https://github.com/minerva-medical/minerva-matrp/projects/2). <br>
+For Milestone 3, our team implemented form functionality such as adding and dispensing medication, and updating medication notes.
+Other features include forms auto-filling upon the selection of a lot number, sweet alert timeouts, and forms clearing upon successful insert/update.
+In addition, we implemented some filter features to the status and dispense log pages.
+Also, we imported the sample inventory .csv file to our Medications collection so we have real data to work with.
+Lastly, we made several UI changes such as improving layouts and responsiveness.
+Our goal for the next milestone is to implement more functionality for the status and dispense log pages and begin adding vaccinations and supplies.

 ## Contact Us
 If you would like to contact the creators of _**Minerva Medical**_ you can email us at: